-Students who are verified as eligible, under the Students with Disabilities Policy, have a Negotiated Education Plan (NEP) or One Child, One Plan (OCOP) and receive support from either SSO staff or from a teacher who works with small groups of students.
-OCOPs, NEPs and IEPs are reviewed in Term 3 of each year.
+Students who are verified as eligible, under the Students with Disabilities Policy, have a One Plan and receive support from either SSO staff or from a teacher who works with small groups of students.
+One Plans are reviewed in Term 3 of each year.